-Galerie Mingei is holding its first MINGEI BAMBOO PRIZE competition.
+Galerie Mingei held its first MINGEI BAMBOO PRIZE competition.

-Eleven works have been selected and will be exhibited at the Musée national des arts asiatiques - Guimet from October 21st through January 25th 2021.
+Eleven works have been selected and exhibited at the Musée national des arts asiatiques - Guimet from October 21st 2020 through May 2021.

 Galerie Mingei has been championing the Japanese wickerwork and bamboo arts for ten years, and has established itself as the first and virtually only European gallery with this area of specialty.

 Japanese wickerwork objects are the fruits of a long tradition of bamboo weaving, and have been attracting an ever-increasing number of collectors in recent years.
 They have risen to the status of highly acclaimed artworks, and have been seen at major institutions, most notably the Musée du Quai Branly - Jacques Chirac, in an exhibition titled “Fendre l’Air, Art of Bamboo in Japan” (November 27th 2018 through April 7th 2019) which Galerie Mingei actively participated in producing.